 Does PrivateVPN unblock Netflix?

-As well as Netflix, we were also able to successfully unblock other streaming sites.
-These included BBC iPlayer (while connected to a UK server), and Amazon Prime (while connected to various servers in the US and Europe).
+As well as Netflix, we were able to successfully unblock other streaming sites.
+These included BBC iPlayer and Amazon Prime Video.

 Does PrivateVPN work in China?

 With so many VPNs being blocked by China’s Great Firewall, it’s pretty slim pickings when trying to find one that will work reliably.
 Fortunately, thanks to PrivateVPN’s vast number of configuration options, you should be in luck.